What makes a pro fisherman better than others? You'll find out through this list of the top bass anglers ever.

 Many have brought bass fishing to the living room of people all across the world and showed people that anyone can get out there and catch a big bass from a boat or from the shore.
 They have taught us lessons like conservation, family values and just taking a step back to enjoy the beautiful lake, river or pond you are so truly blessed to be fishing on.

-So I now present to you The 20 Most Famous Bass Anglers of All Time.
+So I now present to you the 20 top bass anglers of all time.

 1. Ray Scott